 Probiotics are a key approach to healing leaky gut and can repair the gut lining, reduce inflammation, and restore the gut microbiome.

 Who Has Leaky Gut and What Causes It?

 Leaky gut isn’t a generally recognized diagnosis, but intestinal permeability is widely recognized in the scientific literature.
-If you have any of these conditions, chances are you have a leaky gut as well.
+If you have any of these conditions, you may very well have a leaky gut too.

 Several clinical studies have shown improvements in intestinal permeability from the use of probiotics.

-In a clinical trial, oral spore-based probiotic species reduced markers of intestinal permeability compared with placebo .
+In another clinical trial, oral spore-based probiotic species reduced markers of intestinal permeability compared with placebo .

 Probiotics Help Rebalance the Gut Microbiome

 A meta-analysis (the highest quality of science) summarizing 18 clinical trials concluded that probiotics are an effective treatment for small intestinal bacterial overgrowth (SIBO) .
-Specifically probiotics reduce bacterial overgrowths and hydrogen concentrations.

-Two studies show that probiotics can be more effective than standard antiparasitic drug treatment in Blastocystis hominis and Giardia infections.
-[27, 28]
+Two studies show that probiotics can be more effective than standard antiparasitic drug treatment in Blastocystis hominis and Giardia infections [78, 79].

-In summary, we have good science to show that probiotics help to repair leaky gut.
-Probiotics can also improve imbalances of gut flora, one of the likely causes of leaky gut.
-Even better, probiotics do all this without side effects.
+In summary, we have good science to show that probiotics for leaky gut work well.
+Even better, probiotics can do this safely and without side effects [80, 81, 82, 83].

 Using Probiotics for Leaky Gut